Krampus Origin and Peculiar Legend -Everything You Need Know

 Who is Krampus?

-Krampus legend is rooted in the Alpine region and Austrian history.
-His name stems from the German word Krampen, meaning “claw,” or the Bavarian word Krampn, meaning “withered or lifeless.”
+Krampus legends are rooted in pre-Christian Central Europe, specifically Austria.
+His name stems from the German word Krampen, meaning “claw,” or possibly the Bavarian word Krampn, meaning “withered or lifeless.”

 Since people could no longer celebrate Perchtenlauf, they developed a new terrifying creature called Krampus, who assisted Saint Nicholas and looked a lot like Shiachpercht.

-It’s important to note during the early days of his origins; there were numerous Krampuses; believed to be a class of monsters who emerged during the Yuletide season.
+During its early origins, Krampus was believed to be a class of monsters appearing during the Yuletide season.

-Since Saint Nicholas is honored on December 6th each year (to celebrate the anniversary of his death), the night before was referred to as Krampusnacht.
+Since Saint Nicholas is honored on December 6th each year (to celebrate the anniversary of his death), the night before was called Krampusnacht.
 Krampus would accompany Saint Nicholas as he traveled from house to house on the evening of December 5th.

-Saint Nicholas solely dealt with good children, while Krampus dealt with the naughty ones.
-When children were terrible, Krampus would discipline them with birch sticks or steal them away in his sack to hell or the underworld.
-Krampus may even decide to eat them alive.
+Saint Nicholas rewarded good children, while Krampus punished the naughty ones.
+If children misbehaved, Krampus used birch sticks to discipline them.
+It was also believed he might take them away in his sack to a place like hell or the underworld.
+In severe cases, Krampus may even decide to eat them alive.

-Despite the darker nature of Krampus, by embracing him, the church was able to incorporate pagan beliefs into modern traditions they found acceptable.
+Despite Krampus’s darker nature, by embracing him, the church was able to incorporate pagan beliefs into modern traditions they found acceptable.

 Is Krampus Real?

-Yes, Krampus is a part of Austrian legends, folklore, and traditions!
+Yes!
+Krampus is a part of Austrian legends, folklore, and traditions.
+In fact, many other cultures and countries also celebrate terrifying figures around the holidays!

 Japan: A Primary Source Cultural Guide by Meg Greene